testobsessed/chatWordCount/README.md

 walk - 1
 ```

-I needed ChatGPT to be able to respond similarly.
+My goal was to write a prompt for ChatGPT that would result in the same behavior.

 ## Original Experiment Transcripts

 I originally tried this experiment in July 2023.
-You can find the first set of transcripts
+You can find the transcripts from those experiments
 in the [transcripts folder](./transcripts) in this repository.

-The starting point for those experiments was a single prompt that I synthesized from the original artifacts.
+The starting point was a single prompt that I synthesized from the original artifacts.

 ```
 I would like to play a game.
 Here are the instructions: